UH-Connect/home-page/index.md

 <h2 id="our-mission">Our Mission</h2>

-<h4>We aim to introduce employers to talented  UH students, as well as give students the positions they deserve in their career.</h4>
+We aim to introduce employers to talented  UH students, as well as give students the positions they deserve in their career.

-<h4>Our app is that bridge that connects the two parties.
+Our app is that bridge that connects the two parties.
 Modern career apps such as Indeed allow very little interaction.
-We wanted to make it easier for the two parties to message each other quickly and show interest much more easily.</h4>
+We wanted to make it easier for the two parties to message each other quickly and show interest much more easily.

 <h2 id="behind-the-scenes">Behind the Scenes</h2>

 Our App runs on multiple layers of technology:
 <ul>
   <li><a href="https://www.meteor.com/">Meteor</a> is how our project base code is created</li>
-  <li><a href=https://www.digitalocean.com//">Digital Ocean</a> for hosting our website app</li>
+  <li><a href="https://www.digitalocean.com//">Digital Ocean</a> for hosting our website app</li>
 </ul>

 <h2 id="organization">Organization</h2>